Yamaguchi-kun Isn't So Bad: Characters

-Publication
+Media

+Manga

 Written and illustrated by Yuu Saiki, Yamaguchi-kun Isn't So Bad started in Kodansha's shōjo manga magazine Bessatsu Friend on September 13, 2019.
 The manga went on hiatus in June 2022 due to Saiki's childbirth, and resumed on July 13, 2023.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on January 10, 2020.
-As of June 13, 2025, eleven volumes have been released.
+As of June 12, 2026, thirteen volumes have been released.

 In July 2021, Kodansha USA announced that they have licensed the manga for English digital release in North America.